ModelValidationProgram/MVP-NonClinalAF/notebook/20210507_workRScript.md

 - [ ] set up a data frame of scenarios
 - [ ] Tweak unix pipeline to run a scenario quickly

-Paul Rawson
-Damian Brady local bouys
-New Meadows River
-seeing if we can get approx at other locations
-Most low Salinity 24-26 ppt
-Not much freshwater
-UM reports of oyster plants and experiments - begins to show complexity Cascoe Bay - lots of oyster culture
-Great Bay - Nature Conservancy Site
-Wells might be a good place, wild
-Sheepscott - monitoring site, DMR - we need to work with them - Marcy Nelson - Dana shellfish officer for the state - she might know if anyone collects from Cascoe Paul can see if people can help us in other places, but not Great Bay

 ### current thoughts